My Tokyo Guide

 Tokyo's islands celebrate their stunning flora at annual festivals.
-At the Freesia Festival on Hachijojima Island, you can enjoy an outdoor tea ceremony while gazing out at the colorful blossoms.
+At the Freesia Festival on Hachijojima Island, you can enjoy an outdoor tea ceremony while gazing out at the colorful blossoms, and grab some local sweets at the Freesia Cafe.
 And at the Tsubaki (Camellia) Festival on the island of Izu Oshima, you can try dyeing with camellia petals.

 Hina Matsuri takes place on March 3.
 Elegant dolls displayed on tiered platforms embody a prayer for girls' health and happiness.
 You can see a spectacular display at Keio Plaza Hotel Tokyo.
-And at the Edo Nagashibina (Floating Ceremony of Paper Hina Dolls) event in Asakusa, you can watch as paper dolls are released onto the Sumidagawa River.
+At the Komorebi Village in Showa Kinen Park, which is made to resemble an old rural village, there is a Hina Matsuri display in a traditional house.

 Cherry blossoms are by no means the only floral highlights in March.
 Showa Kinen Park's annual Flower Festival starts in late March, then goes on to showcase all the flowers of spring, including tulips and nemophila in April, and poppies in May.
 Highlights include exhibitions, workshops, and guided tours.
+Tours which show off the park's best spots, including a guided Segway tour (additional charge), are available.
+The park has many places to take a great photo among beautiful flowers.
 In Hama-rikyu Gardens, you'll see a bright yellow carpet of rapeseed blossoms, which offer a striking contrast to the skyscrapers in the background.

 Daruma are rounded, traditional Japanese dolls that are used to make wishes.
 One of Japan's three biggest markets for them is the Jindaiji Temple Daruma Doll Fair (Jindaiji Daruma-ichi), held on March 3 and 4.
 Around 300 stalls sell daruma in many different sizes and designs.
 Buy a doll, and you can even have a priest inscribe an eye in Sanskrit.